RuihanZhang2015/RuihanZhang2015.github.io/Film.md

 Over the years, I have directed several films.
 Here are my favorites.

 # [Undefined Youth](https://www.youtube.com/watch?v=oaaCXuzaxoY&list=PL6rJy6NYiBpxBIsRf6MWw5aUjJ9Z0UMFE&index=1&pp=iAQB)
+This is the first film I ever directed, inspired by my personal journey.
+After narrowly missing admission to Peking University by just three points on the Chinese College Entrance Exam, I spent 20 days in a state of deep reflection at home.
+During the final year of high school, I grappled with the concept of apriorism, which suggests that all events are predetermined by past actions.
+This viewpoint led me to believe that my fate was sealed from birth, a notion that deeply influenced my mindset prior to the exam.
+My film explores this period of my life, showcasing how apriorism and pessimism profoundly shaped my experiences.
+I was fortunate to work with three exceptionally talented actors and the entire dedicated film crew.
+The film resonated with viewers, garnering 2000 views on its release day on the now-defunct video platform Tudou.
+This project was a transformative experience for me, shifting me from an introvert to an extrovert as it compelled me to reach out and collaborate with others.

 # [Memory Cut Pro](https://www.youtube.com/watch?v=UcbXHZFgT5g&list=PL6rJy6NYiBpxBIsRf6MWw5aUjJ9Z0UMFE&index=2)
+This film was created during my college years, a time when I was immersed in neuroscience.
+I was particularly astounded by optogenetics, a field developed by my PhD advisor, which has the capacity to alter animal emotions and thoughts by integrating devices into their brains.
+Convinced that brain-machine interfaces in humans are an impending reality, I crafted this film about a boy who uncovers this technology but ultimately decides to dismantle it, fearing it could enslave humanity if misused by malevolent individuals.
+Such personal heroism may seem unrealistic in real life, as advancement of technology is usually nonstoppable.

 # [My Poetic AlphaFriend](https://www.youtube.com/watch?v=VLWN5po2utQ&list=PL6rJy6NYiBpxBIsRf6MWw5aUjJ9Z0UMFE&index=4)

 # [Decode MIT](https://www.youtube.com/watch?v=uHGVZoZ4KLg)